-As the effects of climate change become more acute, we need to be more prepared than ever for Summer disaster season.
+As the events of the last two years have shown us all, we need to be more prepared than ever for summer disaster season.
 We all know the drill to prepare our homes and the gear we need, but as more and more of us do business online, how can we be sure to keep our virtual stores open when the worst happens?
-We’ve got some tips.
+We’ve got some advice to get you started.

 Ensuring physical continuity

 The NSW State Emergency Service recommends all businesses follow simple steps to ensure your business can get back on its feet quickly in the event of a disaster.
 The NSW SES advice also has a booklet you can fill out to ensure these plans are in place for you and your business.

 The agency recommends knowing your level of risk by analysing disasters that have occurred in the area previously, before talking with your staff about these risks.
 These conversations with staff should result in an emergency action plan so you all know what to do ifthe worst hits.

 Once the action plan is in place, prepare your business for a disaster by thinking about your equipment; stock; points of entry; essentials (such as paperwork), and how to minimise the threat to all of the above.

 By having these steps in place, businesses can resume trading in a matter of days and not weeks or even months.

 How can you keep your business online during a disaster?